Troubleshoot issues with the Backups service

 Backup failure

-If the Backups service ever fails to create a backup from your compute instance, you should receive a ticket or alert notifying you of the failure.
+If the Backups service ever fails to create a backup from your Linode, you should receive a ticket or alert notifying you of the failure.
 In some cases, the underlying issue can resolve itself.
 However, there may be an issue on your instance that needs to be addressed before the Backups service can be successfully used.
 Here are common reasons why a backup failure might occur:

 • Disk can't be mounted: If your disk is encrypted, formatted using an unsupported file system, or contains multiple partitions, the Backups service will not be able to mount your disk and perform a backup.
 We recommend reviewing our Backup limits and considerations and making sure your disk is compatible.